Melbourne in Autumn: 19 Things To Do as the Weather Cools Down (2024)

 If you’ve never been to one of the stunning Candlelight Concerts by events company Fever, this autumn it’s time to change that.

 These concerts are absolutely mesmerising.
 Venues across the city are transformed into luminous spaces filled with music and soft candlelight.
-Whether you’re a classical music aficionado or simply seeking a magical night out, these concerts are an unmissable part of Melbourne’s summer events calendar.
+Whether you’re a classical music aficionado or simply seeking a magical night out, these concerts are an unmissable part of Melbourne’s events calendar.

 The Candlelight Concerts feature a diverse range of musical performances.
 This autumn you can see everything from A Tribute to Taylor SwiftA Tribute to Queen, Tchaikovsky’s Swan Lake and A Tribute to Oasis (at the Sea Life Aquarium).